labsyspharm/minerva-public-website/docs/overview/index.md

 The viewer also has the option of curating the markers and the colors they appear in.

-By clicking the gear icon on the top right of the channel group box, viewer can see options to turn on/off each marker, customize their colors, and add additional markers available for this image.
+By clicking the ⚙️ icon on the top right of the channel group box, viewer can see options to turn on/off each marker, customize their colors, and add additional markers available for this image.

 <div class="basic-grid two-column">